Joseph-Christopher-Morris/mobile-first-marketing-website/content/services/analytics.md

 ### Web Analytics Setup

-Complete Google Analytics and other tracking platform setup to monitor your website performance and user behavior.
+Complete Google Analytics and other tracking platform setup to monitor your website performance and user behaviour.

 ### Custom Dashboard Creation